-II.B.3.c) Any non-physician faculty members who participate in fellowship program education must be approved by the program director.
-(Core)
+II.B.3.c) Any non-physician faculty members who participate in

 Background and Intent: The provision of optimal and safe patient care requires a team approach.
 The education of fellows by non-physician educators enables the fellows to better manage patient care and provides valuable advancement of the fellows' knowledge.
 Furthermore, other individuals contribute to the education of the fellow in the basic science of the subspecialty or in research methodology.
 If the program director determines that the contribution of a non-physician individual is significant to the education of the fellow, the program director may designate the individual as a program faculty member or a program core faculty member.